Memorial Book Fair

 Meeting

-In 1943, Yitzhak Katzenelson kept his diary at the Vittel camp in France; Leïb Rochman wrote his diary while it was hidden behind a double partition in the farm of a Polish peasant, then in a pit dug in a stable – two documents of rare intensity written in Yiddish.
-Moshe Flinker is 16 years old in 1942 when he begins to write his diary in Brussels in Hebrew.
-Three years later he dies in Bergen-Belsen.
+In 1943, Yitzhak Katzenelson kept his diary at the camp of Vittel in France; Leïb Rochman wrote his diary while hidden behind a double partition in the farm of a Polish peasant, then in a pit dug in a barn – two documents of rare intensity written in Yiddish.
+Moshé Flinker was 16 years old in 1942 when he started to write his diary in Brussels in Hebrew.
+Three years later, he died in Bergen-Belsen.

 In the presence of Guy-Alain Sitbon; Isabelle Rozenbaumas, Rachel Ertel, translators.
 Moderated by Pierre-Emmanuel Dauzat, translator and essayist.